akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 An event sourced actor is automatically recovered on start and on restart by replaying journaled events.
 New messages sent to the actor during recovery do not interfere with replayed events.
-They are stashed and received by the `EventSourcedBehavior` after the recovery phase completes.
+They are stashed and received by the @apidoc[typed.*.EventSourcedBehavior] after the recovery phase completes.

 The number of concurrent recoveries that can be in progress at the same time is limited to not overload the system and the backend data store.
 When exceeding the limit the actors will wait